-Our Environmental Sustainability Strategy 2016-2021 (PDF, 30MB) sets long-term goals for zero net emissions from our operations by 2030, and net zero emissions from the community by 2050.
-We have achieved our interim target of reducing our carbon emissions from baseline levels by 25% one year early.
+Our Environmental Sustainability Strategy 2016-2021 sets a target of zero net carbon emissions from Council operations by 2030.
+We are well on track to meet this target – we achieved our interim target of a 25 per cent reduction from baseline levels one year early.

 Who are we working with?

 The Eastern Alliance for Greenhouse Action (EAGA) is a formal alliance of eight councils in Melbourne’s east.
 EAGA is committed to delivering mitigation and adaptation projects and advocating for initiatives that support sustainable and low carbon communities.
 Members include the City of Boroondara, Glen Eira City Council, Knox City Council, Maroondah City Council, City of Monash, City of Stonnington, City of Whitehorse and Yarra Ranges Council.

 The Global Covenant of Mayors